rage/java-programming-fall-19/data/part-9/1-inheritance.md

 - **public double minValue()** returns the smallest value in the change history.
 If the history is empty, the method should return zero.

 <!-- - **public double keskiarvo()** palauttaa muutoshistorian arvojen keskiarvon.
 Jos historia on tyhjä, metodi palauttaa nollan. -->
-- **public double avarage()** returns the average of the values in the change history.
+- **public double average()** returns the average of the values in the change history.
 If the history is empty, the method should return zero.

 <!-- Metodien ei tule muokata sisäisen listan järjestystä. -->